scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 You project your aura to a group of creatures, protecting them from harm.
 Target up to 5 creatures in range, adding a terrible die to your spellcasting roll for every target.
-On success, any time a target would need to make a Willpower save they may use your Divine spellcasting instead.
+On success, any time a target would need to make a willpower save they may use your Divine spellcasting instead.
 In addition, creatures making death saving throws may reroll their wound die, taking either result.

 Add an enhanced die to your roll for every level cast above 3rd.